ryaankara/Guess/README.md

 # Guess

 This Python based project can be considered a "guessing game."
-In it, when running the program, the user will be prompted with which category they want to choose from (for example: animals, cities, sports teams, etc.).
+When running the program, the user will be prompted with which category they want to choose from (for example: animals, cities, sports teams, etc.).